 When aphelion comes

-However, if we consider a larger time scale, we notice that due to long-term cyclical variations in the eccentricity of Earth’s orbit (these are known as Milankovitch cycles), the dates of aphelion and perihelion move forward one day every 58 years.
-For example, in 1246 the Earth passed aphelion on the day of the summer solstice in the northern hemisphere.
+However, if we consider a larger time scale, we notice that due to perihelion precession (the slow rotation of the apse line of the Earth’s orbit in its plane), the dates of aphelion and perihelion move forward one day every 58 years.
+For example, in 1246, the Earth passed aphelion on the day of the summer solstice in the northern hemisphere.
 According to astronomers’ calculations, the date of aphelion will shift so much that it will coincide with the autumnal equinox by 6430.

 How does aphelion affect the change of seasons?